Do you need a special camera for astrophotography?

 Planetary Photography

-One of the best ways to image planets is to use video so you need a camera with good video capabilities and a DSLR is ideal for this.
+One of the best ways to image planets1 is to use video so you need a camera with good video capabilities and a DSLR is ideal for this.
 You can use a smartphone but it is more difficult to get a good-quality video that will be useful for your subsequent processing to create a final image.
 Some dedicated astronomy cameras are designed for planetary imaging as they have a good frame speed for video.

 Why do we use video for imaging planets?
 This is because when you look at them through a telescope they wobble and the details are clear one moment and blurred the next.
 This is because of the atmosphere that moves and obscures details on the planet.
 Taking video enables software to separate the video into hundreds or even thousands of frames which are then each stacked and a final image of higher quality is the result.